andersfalt/Milestone-2/README.md

 ### Known Bugs

--   When pressing the pre order button and the modal window opens the hero image shifts a bit to the right on all browsers.
+-   Weather icon not showing on the hero image on the destination page.
+-   Spacing problem in the footer and on the featured on section.

 ### Deployment